Persistence and Ball Exponents for Gaussian Stationary Processes: Exponents under sampling

-{\sc{Acknowledgments:}} We acknowledge AIM (the American Institute of Mathematics) for the support and hospitality during a SQuaRE meeting on Persistence probabilities (2017), where this project was initiated.
+{\sc{Acknowledgements:}} We acknowledge AIM (the American Institute of Mathematics) for the support and hospitality during a SQuaRE meeting on Persistence probabilities (2017), where this project was initiated.
 We are grateful to Amir Dembo and Mikhail Sodin for useful discussions and encouragement.
 We thank Mikhail Lifshits for simplifying arguments regarding ball probabilities, Liran Rotem for information about log-concavity which led to Lemma \ref{lem: convolution}, Ori Gurell-Gurevitch for the idea of proof of Proposition \ref{prop: slabs}, Bo'az Klartag for pointing out the reference \cite{BP} and Zemer Kozloff for the reference \cite{Shi}.
+Finally, we thank an anonymous referee for a careful reading of our draft, and making numerous helpful suggestions which greatly improved the presentation before the paper.